 "The Gladstone Depot will be utilized as a museum and community center/meeting place for local organizations.
 The future center will develop a transportation display/museum beginning with the local history of the bateaus, Kanawha Canal, Richmond Alleghany Railroad and into the modern-day era of CSX passenger and freight transportation.
 Friends of Gladstone Depot will also develop a plan for live interpretation of the Gladstone C&O yard, which will involve volunteers.
-The Friends of Gladstone Depot will also develop a plan for live interpretation of the Gladstone C&O yard, which will involve volunteers.
-The Friends of Gladstone Depot will also develop a plan for live interpretation of the Gladstone C&O yard, which will involve volunteers.
-The Friends of Gladstone Depot as a public rental venue for weddings, family reunions and private events.
+The Friends of Gladstone Depot will implement a volunteer roster to help coordinate the volunteers and to provide professional presentations to the public.
+They will also utilize the Gladstone Depot as a public rental venue for weddings, family reunions and private events.
 The staffing will initially be done by Board members until funding is in place to support paid staff such as interpreters and accountants.
 Funds will be generated through small museum entry fees and venue rental fees.
 The Friends of Gladstone Depot will leverage existing and future relationships with other organizations to identify volunteers that will support the operations.
 They have referenced opportunities to form partnerships with James River State Park, Virginia Canals and Navigational Society, and the Old Dominion Chapter of Historical Railways among others.
 They have initiated efforts with the support of the Director of the Roanoke Transportation Museum to become part of the Heritage Rail Trail which would help generate additional revenue."